bradmccormack/syno-router-scripts/README.md

 ## services_control.sh

-This control script is help to disable, enable and uninstall the Transmission, OpenVPN, MiniDLNA, Gerbera and Plex Media Server services.
+This control script is help to disable, enable, stop, start and uninstall the Transmission, WireGuard, OpenVPN, MiniDLNA, Gerbera and Plex Media Server services.

 Requirements:
 - SSH connection with 'root' user (admin password)